(Tenure-Track Asst. Professor at Università Politecnica delle Marche, Italy)

 Research:

-Published more than 60 scientific papers, 2 textbooks.
-Invited speaker and keynote speaker at several conferences, general chair of the XXIII Colloquium on Music Informatics.
+Author and co-author of more than 60 scientific papers, 2 textbooks.
+Invited speaker and keynote speaker at several conferences.

 Roles: